move-language/move/language/documentation/book/src/structs-and-resources.md

 ### Naming

 Structs must start with a capital letter `A` to `Z`.
-After the first letter, constant names can contain underscores `_`, letters `a` to `z`, letters `A` to `Z`, or digits `0` to `9`.
+After the first letter, struct names can contain underscores `_`, letters `a` to `z`, letters `A` to `Z`, or digits `0` to `9`.

 ```move